-Dallas Bars Decide to Open (or Not Open) At 25 Percent Capacity, And Some Permanent Closures | PaperCity Magazine
+Dallas Bars Decide to Open (or Not Open) At 25 Percent Capacity, And Some Permanently Shutter | PaperCity Magazine

-Dallas Bars Decide to Open (or Not Open) At 25 Percent Capacity, And Some Permanent Closures
+Dallas Bars Decide to Open (or Not Open) At 25 Percent Capacity, And Some Permanently Shutter

 Square Footage and Outdoor Patio Space Are Big FactorsBY Megan Ziots // 05.20.20